 Kiyini Jimedine is a rural-based Community HIV Activist and Executive Director of Zidan Benevolence International.

 Jimedine started his volunteer efforts in 2006 since assuming a position with HIV HOPE International.
-A pioneer, he was among one of the founding partners of Project Abstinence Hope International and used his experience to attain the position of Uganda Ambassador which ended in 2018.
-He used his government contacts, background, and experience to help spearhead and direct Zidan Benevolence International, a leading Community Based Organization, that has helped over 400+ villages in various sub-counties.
+A pioneer, he was among one of the founding partners of Project Abstinence Hope International and used his experience to help spearhead and direct Zidan Benevolence International, a leading Community Based Organization, that has now helped over 40 villages in Uganda.

 His plan in partnering with GGHTx is

 to expand services within a variety of rural communities throughout the Buikwe district to ensure access to EMTCT, HIV care, prevention, and treatment services.
 His approach is based on an evolving methodology towards increasing community involvement and in bridging the access gap of services that prevent mother to-child HIV transmission.

 With the help and partnership of GGHTx, he hopes to continue his efforts in creating empowered communities rich in education, resources, and quality services that support those with HIV, while also preventing its continuance.